satyaprakash-web/satyaprakash-web/README.md

 .
 I've worked on the front-end and back-end technologies such as HTML, CSS, JavaScript, React, Node.js, Express.js, and MongoDB for making online projects, and I'm comfortable with databases, APIs, and third-party libraries.
 .
 In addition, I have a basic understanding of Algorithms, which helps me build scalable and effective solutions.</p>

-How to reach me : satyaprakash1684@gmail.com
+How to reach me : satyaprakash1684@gmail.com  <br />
 My Portfolio - https://satyaprakash-web.github.io/satya-prakash-portfolio/
 <h1> My Projects </h1>
 <table>